ETF diagram

 Another advantage of diversification that ETFs offer is the possibility of exposure to different asset classes, sectors, or even countries.
 Some ETFs focus on specific sectors, such as technology or energy, allowing investors to concentrate on their areas of interest.
 Other ETFs may include stocks from various markets worldwide, giving investors the opportunity for global diversification.

-2. Low Operating Costs - saving on operational fees is often key to success.
+Saving on operational fees is often key to success.
 The costs associated with fees for ETFs are significantly lower than those for traditional investment funds.

 For comparison, investing in funds often requires paying an entry or exit fee, which can amount to up to 5% of the investment value.
-Many of these funds also charge annual management fees ranging from 1% to even 2.5% of the account balance.
+Many of these funds also charge annual management fees ranging from 1% to 2.5% of the account balance.
 If we add potential performance fees, which usually range from 10% to 20% of the profit, it's clear that fees in the case of traditional funds can consume a significant portion of the profit.

-3. Flexibility - investors have full control over when they want to buy or sell their shares.
+Investors have full control over when they want to buy or sell their shares.
 Unlike traditional funds, which are usually priced only once a while, ETFs are listed on the stock exchange and traded similarly to stocks.
 This means their prices fluctuate throughout the day, allowing investors to buy and sell anytime during the trading session.
 This flexibility can be extremely attractive for those who want to respond to changing market conditions.
 Additionally, ETFs are available on various exchanges, allowing investors to invest in different markets and geographic regions.

-4. Transparency - unlike other investment funds, ETFs disclose their components daily.
+Unlike other investment funds, ETFs disclose their components daily.
 This is undoubtedly a facilitation for investors who can precisely track which assets the fund invests in.
 Having access to information about portfolio components, investors can thoroughly understand the mechanisms of a specific fund's operation.
-This information is updated daily, allowing us to keep track of which assets are currently most valuable and which are losing value.
-It also allows for an understanding of the investment strategy of the fund and predicting potential changes in the portfolio.It also allows for an understanding of the fund's investment strategy and predicting potential portfolio changes.

 The transparency of ETFs is not only an advantage for individual investors.
-It's also a benefit for investment advisors, who, thanks to this, can better understand the risks associated with investing in a particular fund, and then tailor their strategy to meet their clients' needs.
+It's also a benefit for investment advisors, who, thanks to this, can better understand the risks associated with investing in a particular fund and then tailor their strategy to meet their clients' needs.

 Disadvantages